Skip to content

-During his MLB career, Bernhard has surrendered 1,860 base hits while he has earned 545 punch outs in 1,792 innings.
-He has allowed a total of 605 ER’s while holding a WHIP of 1.242 and being the owner of a FIP of 3.0.
-His K/BB ratio is 1.49 and he has gone up against 7,337 hitters so far in his MLB career.
-Bernhard (116-81 career record) is the owner of a 3.04 0 while allowing 9.3 hits per nine innings.
+During his career, Bernhard has surrendered 1,860 hits while totaling 545 K’s in 1,792 frames.
+He has conceded 605 earned runs while holding a WHIP of 1.242 and being the owner of a FIP of 3.0.
+He has a strikeout to walk ratio of 1.49 and he has gone up against 7,337 hitters in his MLB career.
+Bernhard (116-81 win-loss record in his career) holds a 3.04 ERA while giving up 9.3 hits per 9 innings.

 Bill Bernhard was more than just a name in the world of baseball; he was a pivotal figure during the early 1900s who made significant contributions as an Stats.
 Known for his precise pitching skills and strategic approach to the game, Bernhard’s legacy continues to be remembered by baseball enthusiasts and historians alike.